silver-sat/Radio_Software/Beacon/README.md

 `class Morse`

 All Morse Code functionality is contained within the `Morse` class.
+This is to modualrize the code, as well as allowing a single `Morse` instance to be created or destroyed as necessary, to manage RAM space.

-This can be declared as an ordinary blank variable.
+The `Morse` class can be declared as an ordinary blank variable.

 `Morse my_morse_class`